raholbharadwaj/ryzen-ai-documentation/docs/inst.rst

 Supported Configurations
 ************************

-The Ryzen AI Software supports the following processors running Windows 11
+The Ryzen AI Software supports the following processors running Windows 11:

 - Phoenix (PHX): AMD Ryzen™ 7940HS, 7840HS, 7640HS, 7840U, 7640U.
 - Hawk (HPT): AMD Ryzen™ 8640U, 8640HS, 8645H, 8840U, 8840HS, 8845H, 8945H.
-- Strix (STX): AMD Ryzen™ Ryzen AI 9 HX370, Ryzen AI 9 365
+- Strix (STX): AMD Ryzen™ AI 9 HX370, Ryzen AI 9 365.

-The rest of this document will refer to Phoenix as PHX, Hawk as HPT, and Strix as STX.
+The rest of this document refers to Phoenix as PHX, Hawk as HPT, and Strix as STX.

 .. note::
    In this documentation, "NPU" is used in descriptions, while "IPU" is retained in the tool's language, code, screenshots, and commands.
 This intentional distinction aligns with existing tool references and does not affect functionality.
 Avoid making replacements in the code.

 ******************